How a soccer final might be decided by an obscure Soviet-era conflict

 He will miss one of the games of his life because of an obscure, Soviet-era conflict that's been simmering for decades on the fringes of Europe and Asia.

-Hosting the showpiece Europa League final was meant to be a PR coup for the country.
+Hosting the showpiece Europa League final was meant to be a public relations coup for the country.

 Instead it has become something of a publicity nightmare for both Azerbaijan and the sport's governing bodies, which picked it as the venue for this year's game.